AbhiKumar797/AbhiKumar797/README.md

-### Abhishek Kumar
+## Hi, There!!

-MCA Candidate @ NITK, Surathkal.
+I am `ABHISHEK KUMAR`, MCA Candidate @ NITK, Surathkal.
 I have hands-on experience in full-stack development, machine learning, and Data Science.
 I enjoy building clean, maintainable, and efficient software using Java, C/C++, Python, and modern web technologies.
 I'm always eager to learn new things and work on projects that challenge me to grow as a developer.

 ## Skills & Technologies